College Factual by our College Data Analytics Team

 Legal Professions is about average in terms of popularity for degree programs.
 That is, it ranks #16 out of the 38 majors across the country that we analyze each year.
 So, you may have to do some digging around to find quality schools that offer the degree program.
 This list can help with that.

 College Factual looked at 13 colleges and universities when compiling its 2024 Best Legal Professions Schools in Illinois ranking.
-Combined, these schools handed out 2,804 degrees in legal professions to qualified students.
+When you put them all together, these colleges and universities awarded 3,428 degrees in legal professions during the 2021-2022 academic year.

 What's on this page: * Degree-Level Rankings